Category Archives: Streets

 Welcome!

 Since 2003, my husband Rob and I have gathered, shared, and preserved stories of neighbors creating community through our project Voices of the Violet Crown.
-Read about the project and its impact, as published in the Texas Oral History Association Sound Historian in 2023, here.
-For us, community is a continuum of past, present, and future.
-We believe that being a good neighbor is a creative process—one that matters.
-Our project includes: Our blog, augmenting … Read more
+THE LATEST Blooming Where We’re Planted Just What Is a Violet Crown?
+Neighbors-in-History, Part 2—African-American Families A Green History of Brentwood & Crestview Fostering Community Through Oral History, Sound Historian, Texas Oral History Association For us, community is a continuum of past, present, and future.
+We believe that being a … Read more

 Neighbors-in-History, Part 3